fish-shell/fish-shell/sphinx_doc_src/cmds/argparse.rst

 Flag Value Validation
 ---------------------

-It is common to want to validate the the value provided for an option satisfies some criteria.
-For example, that it is a valid integer within a specific range.
+Sometimes you need to validate the option values.
+For example, that it is a valid integer within a specific range, or an ip address, or something entirely different.
 You can always do this after ``argparse`` returns but you can also request that ``argparse`` perform the validation by executing arbitrary fish script.
 To do so simply append an ``!`` (exclamation-mark) then the fish script to be run.
 When that code is executed three vars will be defined:

 - ``_argparse_cmd`` will be set to the value of the value of the ``argparse --name`` value.